lawrennd/snippets/_software/includes/vibesafe-core-components.md

 * Example: "User Autonomy Over Prescription"
 }

-\notes{Tenets are your project's guiding principles—typically 5-7 of them, enough to cover key decisions but few enough to actually remember and apply.
+\notes{Tenets are your project's guiding principles, eventually 5-7 of them, enough to cover key decisions but few enough to actually remember and apply.

 They're not rigid rules.
 When tenets conflict, you need judgment.
 For example, VibeSafe has a tenet of "User Autonomy Over Prescription" (let users configure things) that can conflict with "Simplicity at All Levels" (don't overwhelm with options).
 The resolution: sensible defaults with configuration options.}